jerinmulangan/enron-spam-classification/README.md

 # Enron Spam Classification Project

+This project is for CS 4375 Machine Learning Course

 Implementations of **Multinomial Naïve Bayes**, **Bernoulli Naïve Bayes**, and **ℓ₂‑regularised Logistic Regression** for spam detection on the Enron e‑mail corpora (`enron1`, `enron2`, `enron4`).
 Contains text preprocessing (bag of words and bernoulli) and feature‑matrix construction to model training, hyper‑parameter tuning, and metric reporting.

 ---